Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 Hierarchical clustering is seductive because its results are so easily illustrated.
 However, the drawback here is that for simple models, this technique may tell you what you already know.
 A more precise explanation would be "The constraint that the structure is hierarchical corresponds to the fact that, although subsets can include one another, they cannot intersect." [@Witten2011] This technique could also be problematic for larger data sets.

 Let's take a look at an example.
 We'll have to start by creating a dissimilarity matrix.
-We'll sample of data to deal first.

 ```r